-Elaine L. Chao is a Distinguished Fellow at The Heritage Foundation, where she works on jobs, employment, trade, workforce and competitiveness issues.
+Elaine L. Chao is a Distinguished Fellow at The Heritage Foundation, where she works on jobs and the economy, trade and competitiveness issues.

-An immigrant to this country, she arrived at the age of 8 speaking no English.
-In 2001, Chao became the nation’s 24th secretary of labor and the first American woman of Asian descent to be appointed to a president's Cabinet in the country’s history.
-The longest-serving secretary of labor since World War II, she is also the only member of President Bush’s Cabinet to serve all eight years of his administration.
+An immigrant who arrived in America at the age of eight speaking no English, Chao became the nation’s 24th secretary of labor who served from 2001-2009, the first American woman of Asian heritage to be appointed to a president's Cabinet in our nation’s history.
+She is also the longest serving Secretary of Labor since World War II.

 Chao's distinguished career spans the public, private and non-profit sectors.
-During her tenure as labor secretary, the department set new records in worker health and safety; focused on increasing the competitiveness of America’s workforce in a globalized economy and enforced union financial disclosure reporting requirements for the benefit of rank-and-file workers.
+During her tenure as labor secretary, the department achieved record results in workplace health and safety; focused on increasing the competitiveness of America’s workforce; and enforced union financial disclosure reporting requirements for the benefit of rank-and-file workers.

-Chao received her MBA from the Harvard Business School and a degree in economics from Mount Holyoke College.
-Honored with innumerable awards for her contributions to public and community service, Chao is also the recipient of 34 honorary doctorate degrees.
+Chao received her MBA from the Harvard Business School and a degree in economics from Mt.
+Holyoke College.
+Recognized with innumerable awards for her contributions to public and community service, Chao is also the recipient of 35 honorary doctorate degrees.